-All grapes at Ornellaia Estate is picked individually by variaities, at optimal harvest conditions in the vineyards and at different times to assure the highest possible quality in every grape variety.
+All grapes at Ornellaia Estate are picked individually by varieties, at optimal harvest conditions in the vineyards, and at different times to assure the highest possible quality in every grape variety.

 The very first collaboration in the Ornellaia Vendemmia d'Artista Project

 It’s not that surprising then, that Ornellaia celebrates every new vintage of wine with a work of art, is it?
 Contemporary artists have designed each limited vintage label since the start of the Ornellaia Vendemmia d’Artista Project and the release of the Ornellaia 2006 Vintage Superiore!
 The artist's inspiration is sprung from one single word; chosen by the Winemaker, to describe the unique, new vintage of Ornellaia.